 Currently, 18Loop is in the Pilot phase of the Virtual Comfort program.
 To date, more than 40 mobile VR headsets have been deployed to kids with cancer.
 The next phase, coming in 2021, will focus on advanced Oculus headsets running environments from Tripp.
 Tripp facilitated VR headset donations and is a leader in Virtual Stress Management and offers capabilities that bridge gaming and medicine on Oculus.

 Under the program, ACCO works collaboratively with 18Loop and the kids directly to gather and measure feedback to get quantitative data in a controlled environment.
+Interested in looking at early results of our study?
+Click here.

 For more information, or to be considered for this opportunity, please email Blair Scroggs, our Public Relations Coordinator at firstname.lastname@example.org.